![]() |

 Every canyon has its own personality.
 The next scamper takes us to an impressive amphitheater.

-I had better catch up, lest our leader become impatient
+I had better catch up, lest I try our leader's patience

 From here the route becomes a balancing act, as we check out one of the most special attractions of all.

 This amazing arch was discovered by the park superintendent fully 30 years after the park opened.
-That's how remote it is in the Fiery Furnace.
+That's how remote it is inside the Fiery Furnace.

 Surprise! ⇔